Why are My Eyes Red, Burning and Itchy?

 Red, burning, irritated eyes..we’ve all had them.
 You scratch and rub them constantly, but in reality, it just makes the problem worse.
 What causes these issues?
+Why are My Eyes Red, Burning and Itchy?
 Why is it a nagging problem for millions of people?

 At Woolfson Eye Institute, we see patients each and every day who are suffering from red, burning, itchy eyes.
 So, we wrote this article to shed light on a few factors that lead to this problem.
 We will also provide possible solutions to help alleviate your symptoms.